cholahan/stageadapts/index.md

   height: '500px'
 ---

 __Novel(ty) on Stage__ is an ongoing database project that attempts to record and detail all dramatic adaptations of non-dramatic texts from 1660-1843: including dramatic adaptations of novels, short stories, and poetry.
-The database also includes stage productions adapted into non-dramatic prose forms, such as novels or novellas.
+The database also includes stage productions that have been adapted into non-dramatic prose forms, including novels and novellas.

+This site and the database are currently _in-progress_.
+Learn more about the project [here](/wax/project).

 The database currently contains records for 197 adaptations and 108 originals.
+This site only currently holds a small sample of those records.

 ### Browse a sample of the database